Towards Evaluation of Cross-document Coreference Resolution Models Using Datasets with Diverse Annotation Schemes: Coreference anaphora in CDCR

 \subsubsection{Dataset structure}

-CDCR is performed on a collection of narrowly-related articles based on topic or event similarity.
+CDCR is performed on a collection of narrowly related articles based on topic or event similarity.

-NewsWCL50 contains one level of topically related news articles that report about the same event.
-Although reporting about the same event, some parts of these news articles discuss various aspects of it.
-For example, in topic 5 of NewsWCL50, while generally reporting on Trump visiting the UK, some news articles focused on Trumps plans during this visit, some compared his visit to the other visits of the US presidents, and others on the demonstrators opposing this visit.
+NewsWCL50 contains one level of topically related news articles, i.e., articles reporting on the same event.
+Although reporting on the same event, each news article discusses at least partially different aspects of the event.
+For example, in one of NewsWCL50’s topics (topic \#5), while generally reporting on Trump visiting the UK, some news articles focused on Trump's plans during this visit, some compared his visit to the other visits of the US presidents, and others on the demonstrators opposing this visit.

-ECB+ contains news articles that are related on two levels: first, on a general topic level of on event, e.g., earthquake, second, on a subtopic level of a specific event that is described by event, actors, location, and time.
+ECB+ contains news articles related on two levels: first, on a general topic level of one event, e.g., an earthquake, and second, on a subtopic level of an event described by an action, actor(s), location, and time.
 Therefore, CDCR on ECB+ is possible on a topic or sub-topic levels \cite{cybulska-vossen-2014-using,upadhyay-etal-2016-revisiting,Cattan2021a}.
 The authors later validated the dataset and provided a list of these validated documents and sentences \cite{cybulska2015bag} that we now reuse to report about ECB+.

 For ECB+, \newcite{cybulska2015bag} proposed a split into train, validation, and test subsets.
-On the contrary, \citet{Hamborg2019a} used the entire corpus of NewsWCL50 as a test set for their unsupervised approach due to the small number of annotated topics (see \Cref{tab:comp}).
+On the contrary, \newcite{Hamborg2019a} used the entire corpus of NewsWCL50 as a test set for their unsupervised approach due to the small number of annotated topics (see \Cref{tab:comp}).